-The settlement consists of a large concentration (2,400 m2) of roof tiles and other building material together with a large amount of Roman pottery.
+The settlement consists of a large concentration $(2,400 \text{ m}^2)$ of roof tiles and other building material together with a large amount of Roman pottery.
 This site, classified as Type 3 (large farm or villa), might extend more widely.
 It could be related to another large concentration (site nr.
-37, 5,500 m2), located northwards at the foot of a steep slope.
+37, 5,500 m), located northwards at the foot of a steep slope.
 The finds area was plausibly formed by an accumulation of material from the top of the hill, at the present occupied by the modern farm Le Caselle.